Sept. 16, 2011

 My image is not my complete story: Beneath every body is an untold story.

 For those who are unfamiliar with my personal history, I have lost weight, and am maintaining that loss.
-I weighed about 25 to 30 pounds more than I do now.
+I weighed about 30 to 40 pounds more than I do now.
 The pounds on the scale have never really been a quantifier for me, so I prefer to describe my loss in terms of size.
-I wore a 12 and now I wear a 4.
+I wore a 10/12/14 and now I wear a 0/2/4.
+I'm 5'8".

 I struggled with my weight, both losses and gains, and I let both affect my self-esteem for years.

-Anyway, I had an interesting conversation with two friends recently about their body (and people's perceptions about them) that I had to tell my friend JL, who managed the blog, Stop Chasing Skinny.
-After we started chatting, JL & I realized this was a great topic -- that deserves a little exploration.
+Anyway, I had an interesting conversation with three friends recently about their body (and people's perceptions about them) that I realized this was a great topic -- that deserves a little exploration.

 The takeaway here is just as you can't judge a book by it's cover, you can't judge a body by how it looks.

-A friend of mine has lost over 45lbs -- she was beautiful before -- but she looks even more fabulous now and is much more comfortable with her new body.
-Recently, she went at a social gathering where most of the people didn't know her, 45 pounds ago.
+The first friend of mine, we'll call her Elizabeth, has lost over 45lbs -- she was beautiful before -- but she looks even more fabulous now and is much more comfortable with her new body.
+Recently, Liz went at a social gathering where most of the people didn't know her, 45 pounds ago.
 At this party, a woman grabbed her waist and said loudly, in front of everyone, "Gosh I wish I was naturally skinny like you!"

-People are often quick to size me up too.
+I find people are often quick to size me up too.
 I get comments on my blog, and even Twitter and Facebook along the lines of "we can't all be naturally svelte like you!" or "I wish I was naturally thin like you!"
-But I'm not naturally this size.
-If I stop eating right and stop exercising, the weight creeps back on.
+But I'm not "naturally" this size.
+If I stop eating right, the weight creeps back on.
 That's how the weight got there in the first place!
+(If you're wondering, yes, I follow my own meal plans!)

-On the total opposite end of the spectrum is another friend of mine, who is overweight.
+On the total opposite end of the spectrum is another friend of mine, who is still overweight, but she has made remarkable progress.
 There isn't a sign on her back that says she's lost over 100 lbs and is still losing.
 Someone might look at her body and think she is lazy or doesn't eat right, but she eats healthier than me and swims every day.
+(We'll call this friend Shelley).

-Seven years ago, in my late 30's, I found myself with some extra weight for the first time in my adult life (I wasn't "naturally" skinny--in my 20's I was a smoker and, err, enjoyed the nightlife, lets say.
+Several years ago, I found myself with some extra weight for the first time in my adult life (I wasn't "naturally" skinny before--I was a smoker and, err, enjoyed the nightlife, lets say.
 So partying replaced many a meal).
 I went on a diet (The South Beach Diet, because it had a vegetarian plan) and lost a lot of weight.
 I was down to a size 2.
 All without any form of exercise.
 I decided to quit smoking and was concerned that I would undo my weight loss so I bought some running shoes.
-Six months later I ran my first race ever, a 10k.
-Shortly after that a half-marathon.
-The following year a full marathon--and six months later another marathon.
-Thus began six years of constant racing-- running races and triathlons.
+Thus began several years of constant racing-- running races and triathlons.

 Sounds great, right?
 One problem.
 I still had to "diet" during all of that training to keep my weight down to my "happy" weight.

 You may look at me and think I'm skinny.
 I'm not.
 I know what I look like when I'm skinny.
 I look gaunt.
 I'm pale.
 My face looks older.
-Today I look healthy, rounder in my size 6 and 8 clothes.
-Yes, according to US standards of "average 40+ year old American women" that may seem small but, for me, it's not about the number on the scale or the size on the label.
+Today I look healthy, rounder in my size.
+For me, it's not about the number on the scale or the size on the label.
 It's that I'm no longer chasing an image of what I should look like...or be.
 I'm chasing health and healthy, for me, is rounder.
 It's curvier.
 It's happiness, finally found.